reiui9/facemesh_face-landmark-detector/README.md

 # facemesh_face-landmark-detector

+This repository contains the code for converting tfjs models of facemesh present in the Mediapipe library to trainable keras and tensorflow.

+## Requirements

+python == 3.7.7
+tensorflow == 2.1.0

-This is trainable face-landmark-detector
+This is trainable face-landmark-detector.
 Base model is facemesh of Tensorflow Hub : https://tfhub.dev/mediapipe/tfjs-model/facemesh/1/default/1 Updated at 12/14/2021

-# Process
+## Process

 Facemesh tfjs model is frozen graph.
 It's not trainable.
 I analyze graph model using netron and assign weight by converting original name to converted name.
 Some of variable could not be converted to trainable maybe due to version ristriction.
 And then model is saved to keras trainable model.

-# graph
+## graph

 This graph model is constructed by many resBlock.
 And output branch are 3.
 1. 1404 point: 468 face landmark point that each has x,y,z axis